imamovicdze/Friends-functionality/README.md

 When you create database, you should change your parameters in: `.env` file.

+After that run command:

+ `php artisan key:generate` and

-After that run command `php artisan migrate` to create tables
+ `php artisan migrate` to create tables

-Now you run command `php artisan serve` and go to
+Now you run command:

+`php artisan serve` and go to

 `http://127.0.0.1:8000/`